Post

 \[W(y_1(x_0), y_2(x_0)) = y_1(x_0)y_2^{\prime}(x_0) - y_2(x_0)y_1^{\prime}(x_0) = 1\cdot 1 - 0\cdot 0 = 1\]

-Non-existence of Singular Solutions
+Nonexistence of Singular Solutions

-If differential equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has continuous coefficients $p(x)$ and $q(x)$ on an open interval $I$, then every solution $y=Y(x)$ of equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on interval $I$ has the form:
+If the ODE ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has continuous coefficients $p(x)$ and $q(x)$ on some open interval $I$, then every solution $y=Y(x)$ of Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on the interval $I$ is of the form

 \[Y(x) = C_1y_1(x) + C_2y_2(x) \label{eqn:particular_solution}\tag{13}\]

-where $y_1$, $y_2$ form a basis for the solutions of equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on interval $I$, and $C_1$, $C_2$ are appropriate constants.
+where $y_1$, $y_2$ form a basis of solutions for Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on the interval $I$, and $C_1$, $C_2$ are suitable constants.

 Proof